mamasdev/Utilities/README.md

 SortArrayOfObjects.js (in my FrontEnd work, I have to deal with sorting tables a lot! so I wrote this piece of code to help me sort any table (written in VueJs v-for) based on a property)

+GenerateKeywords.js ( I tried many npm modules, but no luck.. data was not 100% accurate, I build my own) easy to use

+var GenerateKeywords = require("./GenerateKeywords.js")
+GenerateKeywords("myMultiLineText")